Developing a plan for building links

 Whatever you determine is unique and special about your website are your strengths.
 Whatever areas are just a repeat of what has already been overdone on the internet are your weaknesses.
 The more strengths you have the easier it will be to build links because you can leverage those unique and special qualities about your site.

 If you have weaknesses consider ways you can improve the site to make it more interesting, special and unique.
 It can be as simple as adding more original content to your site or adding some useful resources or information for others.

 And the great thing is this process goes beyond link building, for it also assists you in creating a more interesting site that is rich with search terms.

-Take a few moments and determine whether you have more time or money, or both.
-This can dramatically effect the way you choose to develop your link building strategy.
+Take a few moments and determine whether you have more time or money or both.
+This can dramatically affect the way you choose to develop your link building strategy.